skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+in much practice-research, there has been a sharp rise in scholarship using the ill-defined term _embodied knowledge_ (and its cousin _tacit knowledge_) as a concept to describe the epistemic value of that research.[^ek1] Artist-scholars who research through movement practices have valorised and reified the concept of embodied knowledge; as if to say, the body knows and _ipso facto_ practice-research generates knowledge.

+If it is "the search for truth that underpins research" [@ingold-2018-search] then, even under the conditions in which "truth is aspirational", [@ingold-2018-search] practice-research's relaxed attitude towards the truth is a serious problem.
+Hence, the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up.

+## Two surprising things in the table as ecosystem

+I am making this up.
+This is a confabulation.

+While I was clearing the table of the stuff that did not belong to it I discovered -- or _found_ -- two surprising things.
+First was a small piece of graffiti-like text, etched into the table, that said: _it must be for the benefit of others_.
+Second, I found a video artwork embedded into the surface of the table.

+These discoveries mean that in this simple table-as-ecosystem we have: i) a challenge for practice-researchers published on paper in 2002 by Melissa Trimingham, and then introduced by force into the table sometime between then and the end of 2022; and ii) a video artwork presented as practice-research which is called _Children of the Soil_ [-@ellis-2022-children], and that must have been introduced to the table in the latter part of 2022.  include def of native here.
+Neither the video nor the text made it onto this table by themselves and so we cannot call them native.

+My discovery (construction) of this rather curious ecosystem affords two hypothetical trajectories or scenarios.
+I will use these scenarios to explore how the video work can act as a proxy for all practice-research, and how the work interacts with the etching: _it must be for the benefit of others_.

 Both scenarios describe approaches to **making sense of this table as ecosystem** [this isn't right - not about making sense of table as ecosystem but how I use the table as ecosystem to communicate the work], and in particular attitudes to how we understand the particularities, interactions of the ecosystem, and what might be found -- or introduced -- depending on how we look.